ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/SEV_rating/en.md

 ## Timing

-*Makes up for 15% of notable resets, 8% of resets.*
+*Makes up 15% of notable resets, 8% of resets.*

 - **0/0:** (20%)
   - Adjusting the preview point/kiai time